School of Dentistry

 It is the student’s responsibility to update any change in name, address, or telephone number.
-The student may complete a name/address change through the ULink option available from the UofL website or in the Registrar’s Office on Belknap Campus or by calling that office at (502) 852-6522.
+The student must complete a name/address change through ULink available from the UofL website.

 Minimum Technical Standards

-The University of Louisville School of Dentistry is committed to the principle of diversity in all areas.
-In that spirit, admission to the School is open to all qualified individuals and complies with section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1993).
+The University of Louisville School of Dentistry embraces diversity.
+Admission to the School is open to all qualified individuals and complies with section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (1993).

 The School is aware of the unique nature of the dental curriculum.
 Applicants must possess the skills and abilities that will allow them to successfully complete the course of study and receive the full benefit of the education.
 This includes the completion of safe patient treatment.
 With this in mind, the student must be able to meet the following technical standards with or without accommodation:

 Students with disabilities who need reasonable modifications to successfully complete assignments and satisfy other course criteria are encouraged to meet with the course instructor as early as possible to identify and plan specific accommodations.
 Students may be asked to supply a letter from the Disability Resource Center or other documentation which will assist in modification planning.